ialdabe/IXA-EHU-DBpedia-spotlight/README.md

 #### Create a jar to run the dbpedia spotlight as a service

      cd dbpedia-spotlight/dist
      mvn clean package

 This command creates (among others)

+     dbpedia-spotlight-0.6-jar-with-dependencies.jar

-     - dbpedia-spotlight-0.6-jar-with-dependencies.jar: a jar containing all the necessary classes to run the dbpedia-spotlight with all the required dependencies.
+     It is a jar containing all the necessary classes to run the dbpedia-spotlight with all the required dependencies.
 This jar is obtained with two purposes: a) to run the server, and b) to be used by other programs

 The jar is automatically copied to the bin directory of the dbpedia-spotlight.
 It will be used to run the server and to be used by other programs.
 Be careful, if you move it, be sure to change the corresponding paths.